Troy, New York: Legislative branch

 Troy's legislative branch consists of a city council composed of seven elected members: one at-large member who represents the entire city and acts as City Council President, and six district members who represent each of the six districts of Troy.
-Currently, there are three Democrats and four Republicans.
+Currently, all seats are held by Democrats.

 Each of the six district council members serves a two-year term, and an incumbent is prohibited from serving for more than four consecutive terms (eight years).
 The City Council President serves a four-year term, and is prohibited from serving for more than two consecutive terms (eight years).

-The council meets on the first Thursday of every month at 7:00 pm in the City Hall council chambers.
-All meetings are open to the public and include a public forum period held before official business where residents can address the council on all matters directly pertaining to city government.

-The current Troy City Council took office on January 1, 2024, and will serve until December 31, 2025.
-The members are:
+The current Troy City Council took office on January 1, 2026, and will serve until December 31, 2027.
+The council president is Susan Steele.